 Country of Origin: USA

 Production: UPS Grade (conforms with current US Pharmacopoeia specifications.
-This means is it tested by the batch for impurities and in this way differs from Agriculture Grade, which is tested less frequently.)
+This means is it tested by the batch of impurities and in this way differs from Agriculture Grade, which is tested less frequently.)

-Some of the benefits of epsom salts include relaxing the nervous system, soothing inflammation, curing skin problems, easing strained muscles, healing cuts, soothing fibromyalgia pain, treating colds and congestion, and drawing toxins from the body.
-A common way to utilize the health benefits of epsom salts is to dissolve the salts in a hot bath and soak for at least 12 minutes.
-Absorbed through the skin, epsom salts replenish magnesium in the body, which is drained by stress.
+Some of the benefits of Epsom salts include relaxing the nervous system, soothing inflammation, curing skin problems, easing strained muscles, healing cuts, soothing fibromyalgia pain, treating colds and congestion, and drawing toxins from the body.
+A common way to utilize the health benefits of Epsom salts is to dissolve the salts in a hot bath and soak for at least 12 minutes.
+Absorbed through the skin, replenishes magnesium in the body, which is drained by stress.
 The magnesium helps produce serotonin which elevated the mood and creates a feeling of calm.
 Magnesium also helps muscle and nerve functioning and helps prevent artery hardening.
 Sulfates help improve the absorption of nutrients, flush toxins, and ease migraine headaches.

-Common Use: For an epsom salt bath, add two cups of salts to a hot bath so that they dissolve, and soak in the bath for at least 12 minutes.
-For and even more relaxing, skin-softening, healing bath, try adding baking soda, peppermint, rose petals, chamomile, calendula, elder flower, lemon balm leaf, or other additions of your choosing.
+Common Use: For an Epsom salt bath, add two cups of salts to a hot bath so that they dissolve, and soak in the bath for at least 12 minutes.
+For an even more relaxing, skin-softening, healing bath, try adding baking soda, peppermint, rose petals, chamomile, calendula, elderflower, lemon balm leaf, or other additions of your choosing.

 Disclaimer: this information is for educational purposes only and has not been evaluated by the FDA or CFIA.
 It is not intended to diagnose, treat, cure, or prevent any disease.
 This product has been packaged in the same facility as peanuts, tree nuts, wheat, soy, and other potential allergens.

 - Reviews (4)